rishabh-bansal/GitStart/Students/Aditya_Dan.md

 ## About me:

-17 years old first year CS Engineering student from Pune.
+18 year old guy Pune.
 I love web development and aspire to become a web dev.
 I love the web because I learnt everything from it.
 Feel free to contact me if you want any help on your projects.
 I am always happy to help others.

-## Certificates:
-- Frontend Developer - freeCodeCamp

 ## Languages that I know:

 - HTML
 - CSS
 - JS

-I am also familiar with Python, C and C++.
+- Python
+- C++

 ## Frameworks and Technologies that I know: